I was your typical searcher when I suffered from anxiety.

 Many people think that by allowing themselves to feel something that these feelings will increase and manifest into something worse but this is a misconception.
 It is the allowing that frees the emotion up, it is the allowing that keeps you from being stuck in your head all day trying to figure everything out.
 It is the allowing that ceases the exhausting battle you are having with yourself.
 It is the allowing that helps you move your focus back to life instead of yourself.

 I came across a website last week that said ’10 ways to cope with anxiety’ and then went on to list ways to keep it at bay.
 I am so against this approach; I only freed myself from anxiety when I allowed every aspect of it to enter my life.

 I hid from none of it and no longer tried to keep it at bay or talk my way out of it.
 To be free of any negative or painful emotion, then we have to be willing to experience them.
 Trying to deny or suppress them will just keep them within us and the reason no progress is ever made.

 Recovery is never about managing or coping, and it certainly wasn’t something I wanted to do for the rest of my life.
 I would rather spend a period of time, allowing myself to feel these emotions and be free than spend the rest of my life battling with them..

 To recover from anxiety, you don’t need anything, no ten ways to cope, no mantras, no safety behaviours and no techniques.
 You just need to be more accepting of anxiety being part of your life for now and be open to experiencing it.

 The only thing that changed with me was my attitude; there was no magic tablet or formula.
-I just stopped fighting with myself and quit trying to escape my current state.
+I just stopped fighting with myself and quit trying to escape or control my current state.
 I went out and started to live again, taking how I felt with me.

 When freedom eventually came to me, then there was nothing left to manage to or find relief from, and that was always where I wanted to be.